tlorien/Unfollow-Everyone-on-Instagram/README.md

 ```

 ## Important Notes
-Use this script responsibly and be aware of Instagram's terms of service.
-Excessive unfollowing actions in a short period might get your account temporarily restricted.
+Be aware of Instagram's terms of service: excessive unfollowing actions in a short period might get your account temporarily restricted (usually this just prevents you from interacting the website for a few hours).
-Ensure you scroll down the list to load all the followed pages if the list is long.
 This script includes delays to handle Instagram's dynamic content and avoid triggering rate limiting or other security measures.
-By using this script, you can take control of your Instagram experience and make it more aligned with your personal values and goals.

 ## Contributing
 If you have any suggestions or improvements, feel free to open an issue or submit a pull request.